ferreirad08/kNNeighborsClassifier/README.md

 Function
 1. plot_knn
 2. predict_knn
+3. find_knn

 Description
 1. Returns the estimated label of one test instance, the k nearest training labels, the k nearest training instances and creates a chart highlighting the nearest training instances (For plotting, instances must have only two or three features (2-D or 3-D)).
 2. Returns the estimated labels of one or multiple test instances and the accuracy of the estimates.
+3. Returns the k nearest training instances, the k nearest training labels and the respective distances.

 Examples using Iris Data Set